-Board of Directors has prepared the Company's 2022 Business Report, Consolidated Financial Statement, and proposal for allocation of profits.
+The Board of Directors has prepared the Company's 2023 Business Report, Consolidated Financial Statements, and proposal for Deficit Compensation.
 The CPA firm of KPMG was retained to audit the Company's Consolidated Financial Statements.
 KPMG has completed audit procedures and issued Audit Opinion.

-Business Report, Financial Statements, and profit allocation proposal have been reviewed and determined to be correct and accurate by Audit Committee members of the Company.
+The Business Report, Consolidated Financial Statements, and Deficit Compensation Proposal have been reviewed and determined to be correct and accurate by Audit Committee members of the Company.
 According to Article 14-4 of Securities and Exchange Act and Article 219 of Company Act, we hereby submit this report.